fazrul96/spring-boot-portfolio/README.md

 - **Reporting with Mochasome**: Highlight the comprehensive test execution reporting using [Mochasome], providing detailed insights into test outcomes.

+- **Allure Reports for Appium**: Implement Allure reports for the Appium tests, offering visually appealing and insightful reports for mobile application testing.

 - **CI/CD Integration**: Showcase integration with my preferred CI/CD system for continuous integration and delivery, underscoring my commitment to automated testing on every code change.

 ## Additional Features for Learning and Enhancement: